Gaz492/CFExporter/README.md

 # Twitch Minecraft Modpack Exporter

-THIS IS CURRENTLY A PROOF OF CONCEPT & MAY NOT WORK CORRECTLY ALL THE TIME

 This tools was designed to allows you to create a Twitch Minecraft modpack export from other launchers such as MultiMC all you need to do s provide the path to the root of your Minecraft instance and follow the instructions.
 ## Usage
 ### Windows